EdDataScienceEES/tutorial-barbora8/tutorial.md

 ### 2. Hogwarts house student parliament; parliament chart

 First on our list is a parliament chart.
 Parliament charts are used to visualise seats belonging to different groups we have in our data, usually used for a presentation of election results.
-In our tutorial we will use Hogwarts House column to see the distribution of the Harry Potter characters if Hogwarts had a parliament.
+In our tutorial we will use the Hogwarts House column to see the distribution of the Harry Potter characters if Hogwarts had a parliament.

  We need a ggparliament extension in the ggplot package.
 This allows us to plot the parliament in different layouts, such as semicircle, horseshoe, circle, opposing bench or a classroom.
 Here we will use the classical semicircle parliament.